 Details of this mini-qualifier (to be held in Feb 8-15 in Namibia) are here:

-So we would probably have:WI, Afg, Zim, Ire, Neth, Sco, HK, PNG, Ken and UAE in the “main” qualifier to be held in Zimbabwe from March 4 to 25.
+So we now have:WI, Afg, Zim, Ire, Neth, Sco, HK, PNG, Nep and UAE in the “main” qualifier to be held in Zimbabwe from March 4 to 25.
 These have been divided into two pools of 5.
 There will be Super Sixes but no semi-finals.